 - Triple black diamonds: It goes without saying that these are incredibly challenging, for confident experts only.
 There are only a handful of triple black diamond runs in the world.

-Now that you’ve got the lowdown when it comes to ski slope ratings you can start preparing for your holiday, and at Alpine Infusion we have some of the finest selection of luxury chalets in Meribel and Courchevel.
+Now that you’ve got the lowdown when it comes to ski slope ratings, you can start preparing for your holiday.
+At Alpine Infusion, we have some of the finest selection of luxury catered chalets in Meribel and stylish ski chalets in Courchevel.
 Take a look at our stunning accommodation and make your booking today.